apache/dolphinscheduler/README.md

 ### Thanks

 Dolphin Scheduler is based on a lot of excellent open-source projects, such as google guava, guice, grpc, netty, ali bonecp, quartz, and many open-source projects of Apache and so on.
-Thanks to the contributions of these open-source projects make the dream of Dolphin Scheduler come true.
-We are very grateful for all the open-source softwares used!
+We would like to express our deep gratitude to all the open-source projects which contribute to making the dream of Dolphin Scheduler comes true.
 We hope that we are not only the beneficiaries of open-source, but also give back to the community.
 Besides, we expect the partners who have the same passion and conviction to open-source will join in and contribute to the open-source community!

 ### Get Help